C3dar/LightSpeed/README.md

 # LightSpeed
-Just a simple visual written in Processing.
+Just a simple 'star' visual written in Processing back in undergrad circa 2/15/18.